MyTurnyet/spftware-as-craft-blog/content/posts/thoughtsoninterviewing-2.md

 ## The Six Minute Interview

-[Llewellyn Falco][2] developed a challenge for gaining knowledge of a candidates ability in a fairly quick way.
-He calls it '[The Six Minute Interview][3]'.
+{{< link llewelyn-falco-li >}}Llewellyn Falco{{< /link >}} developed a challenge for gaining knowledge of a candidates ability in a fairly quick way.
+He calls it '[The Six Minute Interview][2]'.
 I have written several versions of this challenge and added them to my personal GitHub repository.

-This challenge works best online, and usually can be set-up as a fifteen minute screen.
+This challenge works best online, and usually can be set-up as a fifteen-minute screen.
 The main idea is that after six minutes, you can get a general overview of a person's ability, and most importantly, if you want to continue to see them code more.
 After six minutes, if they aren't the right candidate, you can say "thank you" and hang up.
 This gives you a simple way to finish a screen without crushing the hopes of a candidate.
 If you want to see more, you can ask them to